NafiAsib/blog/README.md

 # Blog of Nafi Asib

-This blog is created with [Next.js 13 (App Router)](https://nextjs.org/docs/app), [Contentlyar](https://contentlayer.dev/docs/environments/nextjs-dcf8e39e), TailwindCSS.
+This blog is created with [Next.js 13 (App Router)](https://nextjs.org/docs/app), [Contentlayar](https://contentlayer.dev/docs/environments/nextjs-dcf8e39e), TailwindCSS.

 All the blog posts are written in MDX.

 This project is hosted on an arm64 based VPS on `Oracle Cloud`.
 A [Github Action](https://github.com/features/actions) is triggered when code is pushed to `main`.
 This action builds and pushes a `Docker` image to `Dockerhub`.
-On the VPS, [Watchtower](https://github.com/containrrr/watchtower) checks and updates the local `Docker` images on a 30m interval.
+On the VPS, [Watchtower](https://github.com/containrrr/watchtower) checks and updates the local `Docker` images on a 30 minutes interval.

-## Run the project
+## Run the project locally

 Clone the project: